 While theft and the damage caused during a theft cannot always be prevented, there is fortunately an affordable way to quickly replace stolen or damaged motorcycle parts and wheels.

-SMT Machining designs and manufactures custom motorcycle wheels milled from American-manufactured, aircraft-grade, 6061-T6 billet aluminum and available in polished, triple chrome plated or double-cut gloss black.
+SMT Wheels designs and manufactures custom motorcycle wheels milled from American-manufactured, aircraft-grade, 6061-T6 billet aluminum and available in polished, triple chrome plated or double-cut gloss black.

 And if you need other parts such as bagger legs, rear shock absorbers, fenders, rake kits and triple tree kits, we have got you covered on those, too.